 U.S. callers, toll-free: 800-365-2267

 U.S. and international callers: 301-722-1257

 Mather campground costs $18 per night.
 The Park Service also provides a few complimentary campsites which we make available on a first–come, first–served basis.
 Contact Jim O’Connor gcsp [at] tucsonastronomy.org if you would like to be considered for one of these sites.
-(Those staying the full week get priority!)
+(Those staying the full week get priority!
+Be aware that in these sites we maintain quiet hours from 10 pm to 9 am, so those who need a generator might want to reserve elsewhere.)
 Again, early reservations are always advised; you may have to share with someone if you wait until close to the event.